Information for Landlords

 How is a Deposit Dealt With?

 Tenants will be required to pay a deposit.
 Deposits are as per tenant’s charges and are administered in accordance with a Government approved scheme and, for the avoidance of doubt, no interest is paid on deposits held.
-You, as a Landlord, will have the option of holding deposits in your own approved scheme, if so desired.
+You, as a Landlord, will have the option of holding deposits in your own approved scheme, if so desired (if you do not have an inventory you will need to consider whether a deposit is required.)

 What about the Gardens?